nirmalya99/Expense-Tracker-cum-Fraud-Detection/README.md

-# Expense Tracker cum Fraud Detection
+# Expense Tracker with Fraud Detection

 A full-stack expense tracking application with fraud detection features.
 The project uses a React frontend, a Spring Boot backend, and MySQL for persistence.
 It is also containerised with Docker and ready for deployment.